gustavosinacio/gostack-docks/eslint-prettier.md

 ## eslint:

 **Dependencies:**
-`yarn add eslint prettier eslint-config-prettier eslint-plugin-prettier babel-prettier -D`
+`yarn add eslint prettier eslint-config-prettier eslint-plugin-prettier babel-prettier(or is it babel-eslint?) -D`

 To creat eslint config, run * `yarn eslint --init` and configure it how you want